mahaplatform/imagecachejs/README.md

 http://example.com/imagecache/bri=50&sat=30/images/kitten.png
 ```

-By putting all of the image transformations in the file path rather than a query
+By putting all of the image transformations in the url file path rather than a
-string, the transformed file can easily be saved to filesystem and served as
+query string, the transformed file can easily be saved to filesystem and
-a static asset from a web server, CDN, caching web proxy.
+served as a static asset from static middleware (express.static), a web server
+(nginx, apache), a content delivery network (cloudfront, akamai), or a caching
+web proxy (varnish, squid).

 ## Transformation Strings
 Image transformations are invoked using a 'query string like' syntax.
 For